-Using the withdrawal method to prevent pregnancy doesn't pose any direct risks, but it doesn't offer protection from sexually transmitted diseases.
-It requires considerable self control to interrupt coitus at the peak of excitement and some couples feel that withdrawal disrupts sexual pleasure.
+Using the withdrawal method to prevent pregnancy doesn't pose any direct risks, but it doesn't offer protection from sexually transmitted infections.
+Some couples also feel that the withdrawal method disrupts sexual pleasure.

-As many as 22 out of 100 women who practice the withdrawal method for one year will get pregnant.
+As many as 28 out of 100 women who practice the withdrawal method for one year will get pregnant.

-- Hatcher RA, et al. Contraceptive Technology.
+- Hatcher RA, et al. Coitus interruptus (withdrawal).
+In: Contraceptive Technology.
 20th ed.
-New York, N.Y.: Ardent Media Inc.; 2011.
+New York, N.Y.: Ardent Media; 2011.

-- Zieman M. Overview of contraception. http://www.uptodate.com/home/index.html.
-Accessed Feb.
-2, 2012.
+- Zieman M. Overview of contraception. http://www.uptodate.com/home.
+Accessed Jan.
+29, 2015.

 - Lentz GM, et al. Family planning.
 In: Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Jan.
 29, 2015.

 - Dude A, et al. Use of withdrawal and unintended pregnancy among females 15-24 years of age.
 Obstetrics & Gynecology.
 2013;122:595.